Consumer Education

 Health Care Decisions Week

-become seriously ill or incapacitated, talk with their loved ones or doctors, and write down their wishes in an advance
+become seriously ill or incapacitated, talk with their loved ones and doctors about their

-- Educational presentations on medical decision-making and advance directives at community and senior centers throughout the Sacramento region.
+presentations on medical decision-making at area community and senior centers; and advance directive

 |